-Whereas the previous two tasks expand the scope of knowledge—spanning repositories and specialized domains—they remain focused on localized fixes.
-In contrast, this task elevates the challenge along a new axis: from patching single issues to orchestrating codebase-wide transformations.

-One of the most common scenarios demanding such large-scale changes is dependency migration.
-Modern software ecosystems evolve continuously, and foundational updates—like Pydantic v1 to v2, Django 4.x to 5.0—impose migration burdens on downstream projects that cannot be resolved with isolated patches.
-Developers must then map upstream API changes, locate every affected call site across the entire codebase, and implement updates spanning dozens of files.
-This systematic refactoring is both time-consuming and error-prone, yet increasingly common as ecosystems mature.
-Despite this real-world necessity, such large-scale migration tasks are largely absent from existing benchmarks.

-\textbf{Construction Details.} We first identify 23 widely-used packages with significant version upgrades.
-We then collect pull requests whose descriptions or commit messages mention these packages along with relevant version numbers, followed by LLM-based filtering to retain genuine migration efforts, yielding approximately 7,000 candidates.
-After environment construction and stability inspection, around 1,000 instances remain.
-Four software engineering experts then manually verify each instance for migration validity, resulting in 178 issues across 120 repositories.
-For each issue, the Docker environment is configured with the upgraded dependency, while the codebase is checked out to the pre-migration commit.
-Agents must modify the code to accommodate breaking API changes, with success determined by passing all P2P and F2P tests.
+\textbf{Dependency-driven migration.} DepMigrate tests whether agents can coordinate repository-level edits under breaking changes in upstream dependencies.
+Unlike localized bug fixing, migration requires agents to understand an upstream API change, find affected call sites, and update the codebase consistently.
+We identify 23 widely used packages with significant version upgrades and collect pull requests whose descriptions or commit messages mention these packages and relevant version numbers.
+LLM-based filtering removes candidates that are not genuine migration efforts, producing about 7,000 candidates before environment construction.
+After stability inspection, about 1,000 candidates remain.
+Four software engineering experts then verify migration validity, producing 178 issues across 120 repositories.
+For each instance, the environment installs the upgraded dependency while the codebase is checked out before the migration patch, so agents must adapt the repository to the new dependency behavior.